-Ms Nisha Saifi, 22 years, is one of the youngest RISE Educators working in project RISE since last year.
+Ms Afreen Alam, 22 years, is one of the youngest RISE Educators working in project RISE since last few months.
 She belongs from Muslim community where gender discrimination was not only practiced enthusiastically, but was considered the norm.
-Girls were at a disadvantage from the minute they were born.
-Even if girls were lucky enough to be enrolled in schools, they had to drop out after primary school.
-Nisha also faced the same when her mother at her age of just 3 and then she shifted with her grandparents.
+Afreen also faced the same when her mother at her age of just 3 and then she shifted with her grandparents.
 Her grandparents were her support system who helped her get proper education but unfortunately after sometime her grandfather died.
-Concerned with the safety and protection of hers Nisha wasn't allowed to step out to pursue higher education & work.
-But Nisha refused to give up & fortunately she came in the sight of her colleague Ms Farhin, who also belongs from Muslim family & works in RISE.
-With the dream of becoming Government teacher in her eyes, Nisha joined RISE with the help of Farhin and now Nisha works on the post of Senior Educator in project RISE.
+Concerned with the safety and protection of hers Afreen wasn't allowed to step out to pursue higher education & work.
+But

+Afreen refused to give up & fortunately she came in the sight of her colleague Ms Farhin, who also belongs from Muslim family & works in RISE.
+With the dream of becoming Government teacher in her eyes, Afreen joined RISE with the help of Farhin and now Afreen works on the post of Senior Educator in project RISE.
 With her job in one hand she is also studying to pursue her dream.

-Nisha says "I started the program as a very shy and introverted classroom teacher.
+Afreen says "I started the program as a very shy and introverted classroom teacher.
 Working in RISE has allowed me to dig deeper and be more reflective in my practice as an educator, more proactive instead of reactive, and more solution-focused by sourcing the stakeholders involved.
 Now I am an Educator and the skills I'm practising here have allowed me to be more confident in my support to my team, students, and community."

-Smiling & Inspiring "Abhinav"
+Smiling & Inspiring "Shubham"